 By contrast, Viscose (the textile form of Bamboo) is made with harsh chemicals and requires lots of water and energy to make, so it is not always so great.

-When shopping for fabric Bamboo products in the form of t-shirts, socks, boxer shorts etc. make sure to opt for Lyocell, which is made without producing chemical waste.
+When shopping for fabric Bamboo products in the form of t-shirts, socks, boxer shorts etc. make sure to opt for Tencel or Lyocell, which is made without producing chemical waste.